hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ## Purpose and Context

-A threshold signature scheme (TSS) aims to enable a threshold number of participants (shareholders) to securely and efficiently generate succinct aggregate signatures.
+A threshold signature scheme (TSS) aims to enable a threshold number of participants (shareholders) to securely and efficiently generate succinct aggregate signatures to cryptographically sign and verify signatures in the presence of some corruption threshold in a decentralized network.

-Our TSS implementation will be base on Groth21 [link] A static public key should be produced that doesn't change even when the number of participants in the scheme varies,
+In that scheme, a static public key is produced that doesn't change even when the number of participants in the scheme varies.
 This is important for producing proofs that are easily consumable and verifiable by external entities.

+Our implementation will be based on Groth21 [link].
+This algorithm generates a public key and a private key for each participant.
+The private key is distributed as key-splits (or shares of shares) such that no single party knows the private key.
+Only a threshold number of key-splits can produce a valid signature that the aggregated public key can later verify.
+It uses BLS signatures, Shamir's secret sharing, ElGamal, and Zero-Knowledge Proofs to achieve that goal.

-This proposal covers the implementation of all necessary components to provide the consensus node and future library users with the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS) and EC Cryptography.
+This document covers the implementation of all necessary components to provide a generic library with the functionality to sign and verify information using a Threshold Signature Scheme (TSS) and EC Cryptography.

-The related proposal, TSS-Ledger-Id, provides an overview of the process and background for TSS and how it impacts the platform’s functionality.

 This proposal assumes no relation with the platform and defines a generic component that any consumer can integrate.
 It only assumes that there exists a channel to connect participants, where the identity of the message sender has been previously validated.

-The process of sending messages through that channel and receiving the responses is outside the scope of this proposal.
+The process of sending messages through that channel and receiving the responses is also outside the scope of this proposal.
 Additionally, participants will need access to each other's public key.
 While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading, and the in-memory interpretation from each participant are outside the scope of this proposal.
+The related proposal, TSS-Ledger-Id, provides an overview of the process and background for TSS and how it impacts the platform’s functionality.

 ### Glossary

+- **BLS (Boneh, Lynn, and Shacham) Signatures**: BLS signatures are a type of succinct signatures that allows aggregation.
 - **TSS (Threshold Signature Scheme)**: A cryptographic signing scheme in which a minimum number of parties (reconstruction threshold) must collaborate to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
 - **Groth 21**: Publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible use cases supporting applications in distributed key generation and threshold signatures.
-  Uses Shamir's secret sharing, ElGamal, and Zero-Knowledge Proofs.
+As mentioned, it uses Shamir's secret sharing, ElGamal, and Zero-Knowledge Proofs.
-- **Distribute key generation**: Aims to solve the problem of getting n parties able to cryptographically sign and verify signatures in the presence of some corruption threshold in a decentralized network.
-  To do so, this algorithm generates a public key and a private key.
-The private key is distributed as key-splits (or shares of shares) such that no single party knows the private key.
 - **Shamir’s Secret Sharing**: In Shamir’s SS, a secret `s` is divided into `n` shares by a dealer, and shares are sent to shareholders secretly.
   The secret `s` is shared among `n` shareholders in such a way that:
   (a) any party with at least `t` shares can recover the secret, and (b) any party with fewer than `t` shares cannot obtain the secret.